Total Knee Replacement Physical Therapy Chain of Rocks, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Chain of Rocks, MO

-Any surgery, though it may be ultimately in your best interest, still involves some degree of trauma to your tissues.
+Any surgery, though it may be ultimately the best thing for you, still involves some degree of trauma to your tissues.
 Prehabilitation, or pre-surgery physical therapy, holds a critical role in preparing your body for the demands of surgery and the recovery process.
-Engaging in physical therapy before your surgery can significantly impact your recovery speed and success.
-The goals of pre-surgery physical therapy in Chain of Rocks, MO are:
+Engaging in physical therapy before your surgery can dramatically influence how your recovery goals.
+Here’s how pre-surgery physical therapy in Chain of Rocks, MO can benefit you:

-• Strengthens Muscles: Fortifying the muscles surrounding the knee helps bolstering the artificial joint and can lead to a faster recovery.
+• Strengthens Muscles: Strengthening the muscles around the knee helps bolstering the new joint and facilitates faster recovery.

-• Improves Flexibility: Increased flexibility improves recovery, enabling for easier manipulation and mobilization after the surgery.
+• Improves Flexibility: Increased flexibility improves recovery, allowing for simpler manipulation and mobilization after the surgery.

 • Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.